abarbatei/vistier/discord/README.md

 VISTIER_API_PORT = 5000
 ``

-Bot can be easely extended to provide any gating via royalties paid or other fee related option.
+Bot can be easily extended to provide any gating via royalties paid or other fee related option.

 ### Discord description
 ```POC (Prof of concept) bot that helps by querying Vistier API in order to find if a given address has specific NFTs and how much royalty they paid for it.```